Safe House Plants For Pets

 I’ve had the most luck with pothos, ponytail palms, prayer plants, snake plants, and money plants.

-I think I tend to over water calatheas and spider plants, because they don’t seem to last as long as the others.
+I tend to overwater calatheas and spider plants because they don’t seem to last as long as the others.
 I’m going to work on rectifying that.

 One of you mentioned yesterday that you water your plants from the bottom.
-So I’m going to try that, because fungus gnats drive me crazy laying eggs on the surface.
+I’m going to try that because fungus gnats are laying eggs on the surfaces and are really annoying.

 I have missed the house plants I had before and gave to Maria for her mother.
 But it just wasn’t wise to try to deal with the plants I had when it was time to bring them indoors last fall.

-At that time it was just months after my ankle surgery and I was barely getting around on my knee scooter.
-It’s now when I’m able to walk a little better that I think I can handle smaller house plants.
+It was just months after my ankle surgery, and I was barely getting around on my knee scooter.
+Now that I’m able to walk a little better, I think I can handle smaller house plants.

 Loving the houseplant posts!
 I especially like the round leafed plant in the photo today – the one between the pony tail palm and the prayer plant – think I got that right.
 You take such good care of them and they look so happy!